Locations

 By the time you graduate from your songwriting degree course, you’ll have a deep understanding of the discipline; an impressive creative repertoire of more than 100 songs; a grasp of the history and culture of songwriting; solid production and recording skills; and expertise in musicianship, business, entreprise and live performance.
 You’ll also have gained a working knowledge of the way the music industry operates, thanks to regular songwriting-specific masterclasses and events, and visits from industry specialists.

-Experience ICMP in-person with our
+Experience ICMP at our

 Featuring information about this course, the many benefits of studying here, tour our facilities and much more.